China's Walvax says has most participants for large mRNA COVID vaccine trial

 The issue has become more urgent as studies have shown China's most frequently used shots from Sinovac and Sinopharm are less effective against the highly contagious Omicron than against some previous variants.

-From next week, a Phase III trial for Walvax' potential mRNA vaccine will shift its focus from recruiting participants to identifying potential COVID-19 infections for data analysis, Walvax's vice chairman Huang Zhen said on Thursday.
+From next week, a Phase III trial for Walvax's potential mRNA vaccine will shift its focus from recruiting participants to identifying potential COVID-19 infections for data analysis, Walvax vice chairman Huang Zhen said on Thursday.

 "The first step is to identify all those cases and not to miss any," Huang said in a phone call, citing concerns that some participants might not report their disease for fear of being quarantined.

-Recruiting participants from overseas for the trial was slow initially, but accelerated after researchers moved the recruitment to smaller, less-vaccinated cities.
+Recruiting participants from overseas for the trial was slow initially, but accelerated after researchers moved the recruitment to smaller, less-vaccinated cities, Huang said.

 The ARCoV vaccine, which Walvax co-developed with Suzhou Abogen Biosciences and a Chinese military-backed research institution, is being tested in a Phase III trial across countries including China, Mexico and Indonesia.